 - Don't use a small hook.
 I used a G, but probably should have gone with an I, especially for something with so many stitches squished together.

-- Try and get your yarn all at once--this way everything has the same texture and color (I wasn't so concerned about color as my design
+- Try and get your yarn all at once--this way everything has the same texture and color (I wasn't so concerned about color as my design was spread out.

 - If you're going for a large blanket you might want to consider a sport/baby/DK weight yarn.
 That wee difference in weight will add up.